VoronDesign/VoronUsers/printer_mods/consibonsi/Y-Mod_SW_9mm/README.md

 ## Notes regarding the Deckpanels:
 * The files for the panels are orientated like the name of the files.
-* If you want a nice finish i recommend to flip them upside down and print on a textured pei sheet.
+* If you want a nice finish i recommend to flip them upside down in slicer and print on a textured pei sheet.
 * If you want a smooth finish you can try "ironing" the toplayer, then leave the files at the current orientation.
 * The panels also tend to bent at cooldown after printing, a good tip is to remove the panel with the pei sheet from the printbed immediately(!) after printing and quickly place it on a flat surface (for example on the floor), then quickly place a thick book on top and weigh it down properly.
-Wait for 10 minutes, done.
-I just stood on it, worked great.
+I just stood on it for 10 minutes, worked great.
+This step is important, otherwise the panel will bent and the belt anchor will hit the panel when traveling.